BryceStevenWilley/BryceStevenWilley.github.io/_pages/3-now.md

 ## Gaming

-Played [minit]() recently, it was pretty short, has a neat gimmick, and was fun for the length (beat it in about 90 minutes with 58% completion).

 Currently playing through Red Dead Redemption 2.
 Not my normal type of game, but I'm going through a list of all of the great games I've heard about on PS4.

+Played [minit](https://minitgame.com/) recently.
+It was pretty short, has a neat gimmick, and was fun for the length (beat it in about 90 minutes with 58% completion).